Rygge

 Rygge was a municipality in Østfold county, Norway.
-It was merged into Moss municipality on January 1, 2020.
+It was merged into Moss municipality on 1 January 2020.
 The administrative centre of the municipality is the village of Rygge.
 Rygge was established as a municipality on 1 January 1838 (see formannskapsdistrikt).

 The emblem of Rygge is the Pasque flower.
-Rygge is connected to Oslo by double-tracked railway, and four-lane motorway.
+Rygge is connected to Oslo by double-tracked railway, and four-lane freeway.

 Rygge was served by Moss Airport, which has not been operational since 2016.

 General information

 Name

 The municipality (originally the parish) is named after the old Rygge farm, since the first church was built there.
 The Old Norse form of the name is not known (the oldest manuscripts from 1353-1528 use the form "Ryg(g)jof").
 A possible (but uncertain) reconstruction is Rýgjuhof.
 The first element would then be the genitive case of rýgja, a sideform of rýgr which means "lady".
 (Like ylgja to ylgr, both forms with the meaning 'she-wolf'.)
 The last element is probably hof meaning "temple".
 If this is correct, then the word rýgja most probably is referring to the goddess Freyja, since the meaning of the word freyja also is 'lady'.

 An alternative explanation is that the word is derived from "rygg", which means "ridge", and related to place names like "Ryen" further east.
 The "ridge" in question would be the end moraine that runs across the landscape here, from the other side of the fjord and stretching east through Sweden and into the Baltic region.
 In Østfold, this moraine is referred to as the "Raet".